Manilla railway underbridges

 The Manilla railway underbridges are two heritage-listed railway bridges located on the Tamworth-Barraba railway line in the town of Manilla in the Tamworth Regional Council local government area of New South Wales, Australia.
-The underbridges are owned by RailCorp, an agency of the Government of New South Wales.
+The underbridges are owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 The two sites were added to the New South Wales State Heritage Register on 2 April 1999.

 Description

 The bridges includes two structures, one located at Upper Manilla across the Borah Creek; and the other across the Oakey Creek.